 Bottom Line: Like many mass shooters, the 19-year-old suspected of shooting and killing at least 17 people and injuring 17 others at a high school in Parkland, Florida displayed warning signs prior to the shooting.
 According to media reports, the alleged shooter was known to have firearms, and his mother had contacted law enforcement regarding his behavior on multiple occasions.
 Unfortunately, at the time Florida did not have a Red Flag Law—a policy increasingly being adopted by states that empowers family members and law enforcement to seek an Extreme Risk Protection Order, a court order temporarily restricting a person’s access to guns when they pose a danger to self or others.
 Like Florida—which enacted its own Red Flag Law with bipartisan support in March 2018—states around the country are turning to the policy as a common-sense way to help reduce gun violence and gun suicide.
-Six states have Red Flag Laws in place—and at least 28 states and the District of Columbia have considered Red Flag legislation this year.
+Eight states have now enacted Red Flag Laws in place—and at least 28 states and the District of Columbia have considered Red Flag legislation this year.

 Red Flags Laws can save lives by creating a way for family members and law enforcement to act before warning signs escalate into tragedies.

 - When a person is in crisis, loved ones and law enforcement are often the first to see signs that they pose a threat.
 Red Flag Laws allow them to seek help from a court to remove guns from dangerous situations.

 - Red Flag Laws empower law enforcement and immediate family members to petition a court for an Extreme Risk Protection Order, sometimes called a Gun Violence Restraining Order.